-This model was reviewed by two expert reviewers, one who believed the model was un-usable and the other reasonable.
+This model was reviewed by two expert reviewers, one who believed the model was unusable and the other reasonable.
 Both reviewers were experienced with this species and thought the model covered too broad of a habitat.
 One reviewer reported negative surveys within 8 miles of the type locale for this species.
 This reviewer believed a model of the Cutler formation, north facing aspect and elevation between 8,000-9,200 would be more accurate.
 The second reviewer believes the species may be of a young evolutionary age and has not expanded into all potential habitat, making modeling difficult.
 This reviewer has surveyed the Hermosa Creek drainage, particularly the large valley west of Purgatory Ski Resort, many times and does not believe the species is there.
 The reviewer was also skeptical of habitat to the west of the core known area, although they were less familiar with this area.
-This model should be considered for eventual revision.